HenryLok0/CodeState/README.md

 - Exclude specific directories from analysis
 - Multithreaded for fast analysis of large projects
 - Visualize results as ASCII bar charts in the terminal
-- Export results as JSON, HTML, or Markdown tables
+- Export results as JSON, HTML, or Markdown tables (with optional file output via `--output`)
 - Show per-file detailed statistics with `--details`
 - Detect duplicate code blocks across files (`--dup`)
 - Show file with most/least lines (`--maxmin`)